Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

 ##Dependencies

-*	Install these packages with npm before running the app by running "npm install" command from the server directory.
+Install the project' dependencies using npm before running the app by running the following command
+'''
+npm install
+'''
+on the node.js console.
+This will install
 - express
 - request
 - serve-favicon

-*	This sample does not includes the workflow of uploading models.
+This sample does not includes the workflow of uploading models.
 It depends on other workflow samples to upload models, get model URN.
 Please follow Setup/Usage Instructions.

 ##Setup/Usage Instructions